How to Obtain a HGV License in the United Kingdom

 Watch our free HGV training video developed to assist you through the process to learn more.

 Then to discuss in detail, please simply call 0800 252 5007.

 At HGV Training Network, your dream career is now within your reach.
 We offer high-standard yet affordable HGV training courses that help you land rewarding, well-paid employment.
 We also offer a ‘Train Now, Pay Later’ program whether you’re new to the industry or working your way up the ranks of your career.

 Large goods vehicle (LGV) drivers, also known as HGV drivers, transport and deliver goods and raw materials across the UK and overseas.
 They move everything from foodstuffs to fuel.
-Earn great money doing something you love.
-With an average salary in some areas of the UK, as high as £55,000 per year.
+You can earn great money doing something you love, with the average salary in some areas of the UK being as high as £55,000 per year.

-Not your standard 9-5 job.
+This is not your standard 9-5 job.
 With flexible hours and a limit to how many hours you have to work, there are not many better industries to be in.
-If you enjoy working by yourself, want a job that makes use of your driving skills, has huge earning potential and one that can take you all over the country, this career could be for you.
+If you enjoy working by yourself, want a job that makes use of your driving skills, has huge earning potential, and one that can take you all over the country, this career could be for you.

 Current Driver Shortages